South Asian pickle: India

-Among the many regional variations in India, a lotus stem pickle is made in Kashmir; gongura leaves are used in Andhra Pradesh; prawns with garlic and curry leaves are pickled in the southern coastal state of Kerala; bamboo shoots are fermented with mustard seeds and oil in Assam; whole lemons are pickled with asafoetida, mustard seed, and turmeric in Maharashtra; whole garlic cloves form the base of a pickle in Karnataka; and tomatoes are pickled with mustard seed, red chili, and curry leaves in Tamil Nadu.
+Among the many regional variations in India, a lotus stem pickle is made in Kashmir; gongura leaves are used in Andhra Pradesh; prawns with garlic and curry leaves are pickled in the southern coastal state of Kerala; bamboo shoots are fermented with mustard seeds and oil in Assam; whole lemons are pickled with asafoetida, mustard seed, and turmeric in Maharashtra; Methia mango pickle from Gujarat is prepared from raw mangoes seasoned with fenugreek seeds, mustard, chilli and oil; whole garlic cloves form the base of a pickle in Karnataka; and tomatoes are pickled with mustard seed, red chili, and curry leaves in Tamil Nadu.

 The city of Panipat in Haryana prepares achaar commercially, especially pachranga and satranga (literally "five/seven colours", prepared with that many vegetables).
 The vegetables are matured in mustard oil and whole spices with ingredients like raw mangoes, chickpeas, lotus stem, karonda, myrobalan, and limes.
 As of 2016, Panipat produced over ₹500 million worth of achaar every year, supplied to local markets and exported to the UK, US, and Middle East.